 The best travel credit cards offer outstanding rewards, hefty sign-up bonuses and low fees.
 Nearly all frequent travelers should have one of these cards in their credit card arsenal.

 But not all travel credit cards are worthy of consideration.
-You should look for a card with rewards tailored to how you travel.
+You should look for a card with rewards tailored to how you travel – and your spending habits.

 Here are three best travel credit cards, as chosen by the experts at CreditCards.com.

-Chase Sapphire Preferred is a worthy card for any traveler given its generous points and low annual fee.
+Chase Sapphire Reserve is a best-in-class card for any frequent traveler given its generous rewards and perks.

 - Earn 50,000 bonus points after spending $4,000 within the first three months.
 That's $625 toward travel when redeemed through the Chase Ultimate Rewards program.

-- Earn two points per dollar on travel and restaurants worldwide.
+- Earn three points per dollar on travel and restaurants worldwide.
 All other purchases earn one point per dollar.

 Who should get this card

-This is an ideal card for anyone looking for an everyday, low-fee travel card with a solid sign-up bonus and great perks.
-It's especially useful when paired with the Chase Ultimate Rewards program, where points are worth 25 percent more.
+This is an ideal card for anyone looking for a premium travel card with both a generous sign-up bonus and rewards program plus great additional perks.
+It's especially useful when paired with the Chase Ultimate Rewards program, where points are worth 50 percent more.

 Cardholders who frequently fly or stay with Chase's travel partners -- like Virgin Atlantic, Southwest and Hyatt -- will particularly enjoy this card.
 You can transfer points through the card's loyalty program.

-Its simple rewards structure, generous sign-up bonus and flexibility makes this a worthy card to own.
+With its simple rewards structure, generous sign-up bonus and flexible redemption plan, this is a worthy card to own.

 - Earn 50,000 miles after spending $3,000 within the first 90 days.